kubernetes/website/content/en/docs/tasks/administer-cluster/namespaces.md

 ---

 {{% capture overview %}}
 This page shows how to view, work in, and delete {{< glossary_tooltip text="namespaces" term_id="namespace" >}}.
-The page also shows how to use Kubernetes namespaces to subdivide your cluster.
+The page also demonstrates how to use Kubernetes namespaces to subdivide your cluster.
 {{% /capture %}}

 {{% capture prerequisites %}}